Image View¶

 After compressing image, click on the green circle beside the compressed Image to generate the image view window as shown below:

-To change the Processed Image View to Image Diff View, click on the icon
+To change the Processed Image View back to Compressed Image View, click on the same icon image115.

 When viewing the compressed result of an image some analysis metrics are calculated and can be viewed.
 One such metric is the PSNR.
 It can be seen in the status bar at the bottom of the image view and updates based on which mipmap level or cubemap face is currently being viewed.